-In August of 1922, 346 Marlborough was purchased from George and Mary DeBlois by clothing and woolens merchant James Leonard Wesson, a widower.
+On August 7, 1922, 346 Marlborough was purchased from Mary DeBlois by clothing and woolens merchant James Leonard Wesson, a widower.
 Living with him were his daughters, Isabel Wesson and Caroline (Wesson) Freeman, widow of Henry Huggeford Freeman, and the Freemans’ son, James W. Freeman.
-Earlier in 1922, they had lived at 174 Newbury.
+They previously had lived at 174 Newbury.

 James Wesson died in November of 1927.

-Caroline Freeman and Isabel Wesson continued to live at 346 Marlborough.
-They also maintained a residence in Sandwich.
-Caroline S. Freeman, et al, are shown as the owners of 346 Marlborough on the 1928 Bromley map.
+Isabel Wesson and Caroline Freeman continued to live at 346 Marlborough.
+They also maintained a home in Sandwich.

 From about 1928, they were joined by Caroline Freeman’s daughter, Lucy (Freeman) Leser, the former wife of Felix Leser, and probably their son, Felix Leser, Jr. They lived at 346 Marlborough until about 1931.

-By 1934, Isabel Wesson and Caroline Freeman had returned to 346 Marlborough.
-Isabel Wesson died in November of 1936, and Caroline Freeman moved to an apartment at 90 Commonwealth soon thereafter.
+By the 1933-1934 winter season, Isabel Wesson and Caroline Freeman had resumed living at 346 Marlborough.
+Isabel Wesson died in November of 1936, and Caroline Freeman moved to an apartment at 90 Commonwealth.

-In mid-1937, 346 Marlborough was purchased from Caroline Freeman by Shirley Clifford Speed.
-The transaction was reported in the Boston Globe on July 11, 1937.
-S. Clifford Speed was a real estate dealer who converted many Back Bay houses into lodging houses and apartments.
+On June 29, 1937, 346 Marlborough was purchased from Caroline Freeman by Shirley Clifford Speed, a real estate dealer who converted many Back Bay houses into lodging houses and apartments.

-By 1945, 346 Marlborough was the home of Dr. Philip Edwin Adams, a dentist, and his wife, Ethel Marie (Sanford) Adams.
-He maintained his offices at 106 Marlborough.
-They previously had lived in Newton and, before that (in about 1939 and 1940) in an apartment at 196 Beacon.
-They returned 346 Marlborough to being a single-family dwelling.
-Ethel Adams’s parents, George Otis Sanford and Edith Bowker (Roby) Sanford, lived with them.
+The Adamses returned 346 Marlborough to being a single-family dwelling.
+Ethel Adams’s parents, George Otis Sanford and Edith Bowker (Roby) Sanford lived with them.
 They continued to live at 346 Marlborough until about 1953, when the Adamses moved to 170 Marlborough and the Sanfords moved elsewhere.

-In 1953, 346 Marlborough became the home of Kilby Page Smith, Jr. and his wife, Elizabeth (Carret) Smith.
+On June 18, 1953, 246 Marlborough was acquired from Philip Adams by Kilby Page Smith, Jr. and his wife, Elizabeth (Carret) Smith.
 They previously had lived in Scituate.
 He was president of the Lincoln & Smith Press, publishers.
 In August of 1953, he filed for (and subsequently received) permission to remodel portions of the interior.
 In his application, he indicated that the current and proposed use was as a single-family dwelling.
 They continued to live there until about 1960.

-By 1961, 346 Marlborough was the home of Robert Adams Poling and his wife, Estrella Louise (Johnson) Poling.
-He was president of Packer’s Laboratory, Inc. They continued to live there in 1963, but had moved to 25 Bay State Road by 1964.
+On May 31, 1960, 346 Marlborough was acquired from the Smiths by Estrella Louise (Johnson) Poling, the wife of Robert Adams Poling.
+He was president of Packer’s Laboratory, Inc. They continued to live there in 1962, but moved thereafter to 25 Bay State Road.

-By 1964, 346 Marlborough was the home of Richard T. Beck and his wife, Doris S. Beck.
-In 1963, they had lived at 12 Chestnut.
+On July 30, 1962, 346 Marlborough was acquired from E. Louise Poling by Richard T. Beck and his wife, Doris S. Beck.
+They previously had lived at 12 Chestnut.
 He was assistant comptroller of the American Optical Company.

-By 1965, 346 Marlborough was owned by Theodore W. Head.
-He was an interior decorator.
-In June of 1965, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into six apartments.
-He subsequently abandoned the permit but it appears that the property was operated as a multiple dwelling from this time.
+In June of 1965, Theodore Head applied for (and subsequently received) permission to convert the property from a single-family dwelling into six apartments.
+He subsequently abandoned the permit but it appears that the property was operated as a multiple dwelling from that time.